The Garden of Eden with the Fall of Man: Artists

 Several attempts were made at this painting to showcase the best work of each artist.
 Rubens started the painting, sketching Adam and Eve in thin paint, followed by the tree and serpent.
 The details were then meticulously painted by Brueghel.
 The pair were known not only as collaborators, but also as the best of friends, so much so that Rubens was godfather to Brueghel's children.
 The two artists were leading painters in the first three decades of the 17th century.
 Rubens was known for his depiction of supple human bodies, while Bruegel was known for his animals, flora, and fauna.
 This painting serves as a primary example of the nickname "Velvet Brueghel" given to Jan Brueghel the Elder for his delicate brushwork.

 Provenance

 From 1766, the painting was in the collection of Pieter de la Court van der Voort of Leiden.
-Then it was in the possession of Willem V van Oranje-Nassau and in 1816 it was placed in the collection of the Royal Picture Gallery Mauritshuis in The Hague.
+Then it was in the possession of William V, Prince of Orange and in 1816 it was placed in the collection of the Royal Picture Gallery Mauritshuis in The Hague.